Daunting Tale of Worsening Water Scarcity in the Indian Subcontinent

 According to a study, a 1.5 degree Celsius rise in global temperature will expose 356 million urban dwellers to extreme drought while a 2 degree Celsius rise will affect 696 million people.

-Around 11,000 water ‘conservation intervention’ were successfully conducted in 300 gram panchayats across Maharashtra in 2019.
+Around 11,000 water ‘conservation interventions’ were successfully conducted in 300-gram panchayats across Maharashtra in 2019.